jlewi/hydros/docs/image_build.md

 hydros build ~/git_roboweb/kubedr/image.yaml
 ```

-If an image already exists in the registry with the same tag as the current commit, the image will not be rebuilt.
+* If an image already exists in the registry with the same tag as the current commit, the image will not be rebuilt.
+* If the repository is dirty Hydros will commit the changes and then build the image
+* Hydros will automatically detect if the file is located in a git repository that matches one of the sources and
+  use the commit hash as the tag.